 Viktor E. Frankl

 I have a reliable, authentic, unstuffy approach, I even swear.
-I want you to feel relaxed and able to be yourself with me.
-I hope that by working collaboratively we can bring about effective change to your life.
+My aim is for you to feel relaxed in the counselling room, to not feel like you have to mind your p's and q's.
+I hope that by working collaboratively, we can bring about effective change to your life.

 stress or anxiety